- How is commercial arbitration used and what are the recent trends?

 The limitation period applicable for filing an action to enforce an international arbitration award is not determined by the procedural rules of Turkish law.
 However, the Execution and Bankruptcy Act foresees a ten-year limitation period for the enforcement of judgments.
 Although the relevant provision of the Execution and Bankruptcy Act does not refer to international arbitration awards directly, it is advisable to file actions to enforce international arbitration awards within ten years of the finalisation of the arbitration award.

 - How long do enforcement proceedings in the local court take, from the date of filing the application to the date when the first instance court makes its final order?
 Is there an expedited procedure?

 Enforcement proceedings are subject to an expedited procedure.
-Accordingly, the parties are not allowed to file rejoinder/rebuttal petitions.
-Since the court does not examine the merits of the case and only conducts a procedural examination, the final order is expected to be given in six to eight months by the first instance court and in one year by the regional appeal court, which is followed by a one-year final appeal before the Court of Cassation.
+Accordingly, the parties are not allowed to file rejoinder or rebuttal petitions.
+Since the court does not examine the merits of the case and only conducts a procedural examination, the final order is expected to be given in six to 12 months by the first instance court and in one to two years by the regional appeal court, which is followed by a one to two years final appeal before the Court of Cassation.

 - Are any changes to the law currently under consideration or being proposed?